diginsight/blog/posts/20250629 - Enhancing GitHub Copilot's Code Understanding/index.md

 ### 3.3.
 Architecture Decision Records

-**What you can do:** Create Architecture Decision Records (ADRs) that document why certain technical choices were made, providing historical context for architectural decisions.
+**What we can do:** Create Architecture Decision Records (ADRs) that document why certain technical choices were made, providing historical context for architectural decisions.

 **Why this improves Copilot understanding:** Architecture Decision Records (ADRs) provide context about why certain technical choices were made.
 This historical context helps Copilot understand not just what patterns to follow, but why they were chosen, enabling it to suggest solutions that align with your architectural philosophy and constraints.